Jan Košek: Early life

-The first match that was ever recorded, that Jan played in, was in 1889 for Letenský kroužek.
+The first match that was ever recorded, that Jan played in, was in 1900 for Letenský kroužek.
 The score ended 5–4 to Letenský kroužek and Košek scored 3 of the 5.
 For the first few years of his life in Prague, Košek played for Academic Gymnasium Prague, Letenský kroužek and Union Letná.

 Club career

+Emerging talent

+Košek started his career and Union Letna where he played 4 games and scored 4 goals.
+He played against Slavia Prague in two of those matches, scoring in one of them.